Gino-Petrosian/Fintech-Bootcamp-/README.md

 * What are the other major companies in this domain?
 Other major companies mixing Real Estate with crypto currency is Propy, RealT, & Mattereum [15].
-Each of these companies run independent of eachother
+Each of these companies run independent of eachother.
- They host a similar business model to that of LABS but theyre main differenciating factor is theyre target audience.
-They aim to serve the international investor by providing a streamline of investment opportunities, a wider variety of real estate locations tors wanting to invest into the U.S. through digitization
+They host similar business models to that of LABS.
+Propy offers a more defined and specific service rewlted to the sale and purchasing of ne property.
+While propy has focused on automating paper work, LABS handles it in house. but theyre main differenciating factor is theyre target audience.
+Real T aims to serve the international investor by providing a streamline of investment opportunities; a wider variety of real estate locations for those wanting to invest into the U.S. through digitzation.

 ## Results